 - Record each of your track.
-The recording time in Sound Recorder is limited but it will be enough, since you can use repeat play.
+The recording time in Sound Recorder is limited but it will be enough since you can use repeat play.

-- Click on red circle (record), sing, click on stop when finished and click on “save as” to save your tracks as .wav files in a folder.
+- Click on the red circle (record), sing, click on stop when finished and click on “save as” to save your tracks as .wav files in a folder.

 - Listen to your tracks for quality.
 You might be terrified when you first hear your own voice, singing.
 Don’t worry about it that much.
-As long as it’s good quality, it’s your voice that matters to you baby.
+As long as it’s good quality, it’s your voice that matters to your baby.

 - You can adjust length and quality from the “save as” screen if needed.